 ‘I live nearby, why don’t you come over?’
 Sensei said the first time he invited me to his home, and I felt a twinge of reticence.
 I had heard that his wife had passed away.
 The idea of spending time at a widower’s home was slightly off-putting, but once I’ve started drinking, not much can stop me, so I went along.

 It was more cluttered than I had imagined.
 I had thought his place would be immaculate, but there were things piled up in every dark corner.
 Just off the hall, a carpeted room with an old sofa was absolutely silent and gave no hint of the books and writing paper and newspapers strewn about the adjacent tatami room.

 Sensei pulled out the low dining table and took a large bottle of sake from amongst the things in one corner of the room.
 He filled two different-sized tea cups to the brim.

 ‘Please have a drink,’ Sensei said before he headed off to the kitchen.
-I heard a faint chirping and the sound of the leaves on the branches rustling for a moment The tatami room gave on to a garden.
+The tatami room gave on to a garden.
 Only one of the rain shutters was open.
 Through the glass door I could see the vague shape of tree branches.
 Since they were not in bloom, I couldn’t tell what kind of trees they were.
 I’ve never known much about plants.

 ‘What kind of trees are those in the garden?’
 I asked Sensei as he carried in a tray with flakes of salmon and Kaki no Tane rice crackers.